KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-RandomQuotes by Jacopo1891](https://github.com/Jacopo1891/MMM-RandomQuotes)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - MMM-RandomQuotes.js: Line 1, Column 5: 'self' is assigned a value but never used. (rule: no-unused-vars)

 ### [MMM-RandomQuranAyah by slametps](https://github.com/slametps/MMM-RandomQuranAyah)